-The recent merger of mountain resorts under Aspen and Intrawest brings the newly emerged Alterra Mountain Company and an “IKON” pass.
-Alterra has launched its collective season pass for 2018-2019 ski season, its called the IKON Pass and it unites 36+ top ski destinations, versus Vail Resorts’ Epic Pass valid at 19 major ski resorts, and benefits at 65.
+Season pass deals abound!
+With mergers of mountain resorts by Vail Resorts – and competitor Aspen and Alterra Mountain Company, skiers can choose between the Epic Pass or the “IKON” pass for the 2019-2020 ski season, the IKON Pass and it unites 40 top ski destinations.
+While Vail Resorts’ Epic Pass is valid at 34 ski resorts, with benefits at 79+.

-The IKON Pass will put 63,000 skiable acres across the continent, yes Canada too, on one season pass, with varying access at each destination, with a price of $999, its a hybrid of the MAX Pass and Mountain Collective, and a strong competitor to Vail’s Epic Pass, all good news and great alternatives for skiers and riders.
+The IKON Pass offers 40 ski resorts acres across the continent, yes Canada & Japan too, on one season pass, with varying access at each destination, with a price of $1049, its a hybrid of the MAX Pass and Mountain Collective, and a strong competitor to Vail’s Epic Pass, all good news and great alternatives for skiers and riders.

 The Ikon Pass is on sale now, see details at www.ikonpass.com.
-IKON Access is unlimited at 14 ski resorts: Steamboat, Winter Park Resort, Copper Mountain, Eldora Mountain Resort, Squaw Alpine, Mammoth, Big Bear, June, Crystal Mountain (upon Alterra’s purchase completion), Stratton, Snowshoe, Tremblant, and Blue Mountain.
+IKON Access is unlimited at 14 ski resorts: Steamboat, Winter Park Resort, Copper Mountain, Eldora Mountain Resort, Squaw Alpine, Mammoth, Big Bear, June, Crystal Mountain, Stratton, Snowshoe, Tremblant, and Blue Mountain.
 Plus ski privileges at 21 more…

-IKON Pass holders get 7 days each at Deer Valley, Jackson Hole, Big Sky, Killington, Revelstoke, and Sugarbush.
+IKON Pass holders get 7 days each at Arapahoe Basin, Deer Valley, Jackson Hole, Big Sky, Killington, Revelstoke, and Sugarbush.
 Plus…

 IKON pass holders get 7 days combined at Aspen’s 4 mountains, and 7 at Alta/Snowbird, 7 days at Canada’s Big3 Banff Sunshine, Lake Louise and Norquay, and 7 days between Loon, Sunday River and Sugarloaf.